microsoft/VirtualClient/website/docs/workloads/stressapptest/stressapptest-profiles.md

   | TimeInSeconds | Time (in seconds) to run StressAppTest Memory Workload | >0 | 60 |
   | UseCpuStressfulMemoryCopy | Switch to toggle StressAppTest built-in CPU Stressful Memory Copy option.
 If enabled (true), CPU Usage should increase | true/false | false |

 * **Profile Runtimes**
-  The following timings represent the length of time required to run a single round of profile actions.
+  See the 'Metadata' section of the profile for estimated runtimes.
+These timings represent the length of time required to run a single round of profile actions.
 These timings can be used to determine minimum required runtimes for the Virtual Client in order to get results.
-These are estimates based on the number of system cores.
-The runtime for this particular profile is affected by the value of the 'TimeInSeconds' parameter above.
-The larger the value, the longer the runtime.
+These are often estimates based on the number of system cores.

-  * (4-cores/vCPUs) = 1.5 hours [Note that runtime period should depend on recommended time for stability testing on system ]

 * **Usage Examples**
   The following section provides a few basic examples of how to use the workload profile.